vaibhavkatariya007/ssr-react/README.md

 ## Tools and library used

-Express server is used for serving react application.<br/>
+Express is used for serving react application via express server.<br/>
-Ant design used for UI. <br/>
+Ant design is used for UI. <br/>
-Chart.js used for votes graph.
+Chart.js/react-charts is used for line graph.
+Enzyme is used for testing the components.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+To run the test cases, which will test the existence and correct rendering of the components.